ellymonty12-web/cs3338-final-repo/README.md

 ## Project Overview

-This is mock software development project inspired by Want2Remember on the ascent web site.
-This would web app that helps users with memory problems store important information, reminders, contacts, appointments, tasks, medication information, and other daily living information in one place.
-The repository is used to simulate the devolpment process, documentation, project management, testing plans, use of Docker, diagrams and snapshots which would be used in such a project.
+This is a mock software development project inspired by Want2Remember on the Ascent web site.
+This would be a web app that helps users with memory problems store important information, reminders, contacts, appointments, tasks, medication information, and other daily living information in one place.
+The repository is used to simulate the development process, documentation, project management, testing plans, use of Docker, diagrams and snapshots which would be used in such a project.

 ## Why this software matters